MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 ## <a name="story"></a>Story
 On January 23, Susan, the sales order processor takes an order from The Device Shop for three units of Kit B, which is an ATO item.
 All three units are customised and must contain the strong graphics card and an extra RAM block.
 The disc drives are upgraded to DWD because the CD drives are unavailable.
 Susan knows that the units can be assembled immediately, so she leaves the suggested shipment date of January 23.

 At the same time, the customer orders fifteen units of Kit A with a special request that five units be customised to contain the strong graphics card.
 Although Kit A is typically an assemble-to-stock item, the order processor combines the sales line quantities to sell ten units from stock and assemble five customised units to the order.
-The ten units of Kit A are unavailable and must first be supplied to stock by an assembly order according to the item's assembly policy.
+The ten units of Kit A are unavailable and must first be supplied to inventory by an assembly order according to the item's assembly policy.
 Susan learns from the assembly department that Kit A units cannot be completed in the current week.
-She sets the shipment date of the second sales order line, for the mixed ATO and stock quantity, to January 27 and informs the customer that the 15 units of Kit A will be shipped four days later than the three units of Kit B. To signal to the shipping department that this sales order requires assembly processing, Susan creates the warehouse shipment document from the sales order.
+She sets the shipment date of the second sales order line, for the mixed ATO and inventory quantity, to January 27 and informs the customer that the 15 units of Kit A will be shipped four days later than the three units of Kit B. To signal to the shipping department that this sales order requires assembly processing, Susan creates the warehouse shipment document from the sales order.

 Eduardo, the planner, runs the planning worksheet and generates an assembly order for ten standard units of Kit A with an internal due date of January 27.